-Providers and costs of IUDs in Hong Kong
+Hong Kong providers and costs of IUDs

 Public healthcare sector in Hong Kong does not provide subsidized IUD insertion.
-In the private sector, you can see your general practitioner or gynecologist to get an IUD inserted or attend one the clinics of the Family Planning Association Hong Kong (FPAHK), a nonprofit and non-government organization dedicated to promoting family planning and sexual and reproductive health and rights in Hong Kong.
+In the private sector, you can see your general practitioner or gynecologist to get an IUD inserted or attend one the clinics of the Family Planning Association Hong Kong (FPAHK), a non-profit and non-government organization dedicated to promoting family planning and sexual and reproductive health and rights in Hong Kong.

 Prices vary a lot depending on the location and doctor.
 The price for the whole procedure generally consists of a consultation fee, the IUD itself, and an insertion fee.
 The consultation fee generally ranges from HK$800 to HK$1,500 and the insertion fee is approximately HK$1,800 to HK$3,200.
 The price of an IUD itself can range from HK$300 to HK$3,750 depending on whether you choose the copper (more affordable) or the hormonal device.

-Family Planning Association Hong Kong (FPAHK)
+IUD costs provided by the Family Planning Association Hong Kong

-Non-married women must be over 26 years old and married women are not subject to age restriction.
+Non-married women must be over 26 years old and married women are not subject to any age restriction.